iltommi/qdb-documentation/source/reference/qdbd.rst

     The node capacity depends on the available disk space on a given node.

 **Total amount of data**
-    The total amount of data a single :term:`grid` may handle is 16 EiB (that's 18,446,744,073,709,551,616 bytes)
+    The total amount of data a single grid may handle is 16 EiB (that's 18,446,744,073,709,551,616 bytes)

 Practical limits
 ----------------

 **Entry size**
     Very small entries (below a hundred bytes) do not offer a very good throughput because the network overhead is larger than the payload.
 This is a limitation of TCP.
-    Very large entries (larger than 10% of the node RAM) impact performance negatively and are probably not optimal to store on a quasardb :term:`cluster` "as is".
+    Very large entries (larger than 10% of the node RAM) impact performance negatively and are probably not optimal to store on a quasardb cluster "as is".
 It is generally recommended to slice very large entries in smaller entries and handle reassembly in the client program.
-    If you have a lot of RAM (several gigabytes per :term:`node`) do not be afraid to add large entries to a quasardb :term:`cluster`.
+    If you have a lot of RAM (several gigabytes per node) do not be afraid to add large entries to a quasardb cluster.
     For optimal performance, it's better if the "hot data" - the data that is frequently acceded - can fit in RAM.

 **Simultaneous clients**
     A single instance can serve thousands of clients simultaneously.
     The actual limit is the network bandwidth, not the server.
-    You can set the :option:`-s` to a higher number to handle more simultaneous clients per :term:`node`.
+    You can set the :option:`-s` to a higher number to handle more simultaneous clients per node.
     Also you should make sure the clients connects to the nodes of the cluster in a load-balanced fashion.

 .. _qdbd-parameters-reference: